-The principal staple food of South East Asia's people is paddy (Oryza Sativa L.).
-In India, paddy is one of the most important crops grown.
-The second-mostwidely-cultivated crop in the world, accounting for 22.3% of all cultivable land global output of rice (Khatkar, 2016).
-Paddy producers' use of information channels is directly or indirectly related to increased productivity, economic well-being, and farmer empowerment.
+The principal staple food of South East Asia's people is paddy (Oryza Sativa L.) In crop in the world, accounting for 22.3% of all cultivable land global output of rice (Khatkar, increased productivity, economic well-being, and farmer empowerment.
 India has one of the largest and most complicated public agricultural information generation, testing, and transmission systems in the world.
-Despite, the fact that a wide range of agricultural information sources and channels are available for spreading agricultural messages, it is critical to understand the choices and preferences of farmers concerning various sources and channels in their socio-(Khan et al., 2011).
-Information sources and channels economic setting possess an important role in communicating various farm information to farmers, who are end-users of information containing various farm technologies, which motivates them to the adoption of newer technologies (Gupta and De, 2011).
-Information is a key component in the decision-making process and the utilization of information has relied upon its content, relevancy and timeliness (Rahman et al., 2016).
+Despite, the fact that a wide range of agricultural information sources and channels are available for spreading agricultural messages, it is critical to understand the choices and preferences of farmers concerning various sources and channels in their socio-economic setting (Khan et al., 2011).
+Information sources and channels possess an important role in communicating various farm information to farmers, who are end-users of information containing various farm technologies, which motivates them to the adoption of newer technologies (Gupta and De, 2011).
+Information is a key component in the decisionmaking process and the utilization of information has relied upon its content, relevancy and timeliness (Rahman et al., 2016).
 Farmers have different choices for information sources.
 However, most extension organizations have limited resources and time to investigate how diverse information sources influence the spread of new and improved technologies (Patil et al., 2020).
 Through information technology, information from any region of the world might be made available, transforming the world into a global village.
 As a result, farmers should be given the same opportunity to get timely farm-related information (Dhayal et al., 2012).
 According to Patel et al. (1993), in a developing country like India, agricultural information and improved technology disseminated through the use of modern communication technologies can play a significant role in agricultural development.
 Considering these facts, the present study entitled "Extent of utilization of different agricultural information sources and channels by paddy farmers in Telangana" was conducted with the objective "To assess the utilization pattern of information sources and channels as preferred by the farmers" in the research area.